Tool & Parts Required

 The hole that the ignition rod plug pass through is in the side of the fan box.
 It can be reached directly in through the fire-box for small-medium sized hands.

-Secure the ignitor back into the stainless steel sleeve (vertical orientation)
+Secure the ignitor back into the stainless steel sleeve (vertical orientation).
+Make sure the fibre gasket/washer is fitted at the base of the ignition rod.

 Secure the sleeve back in place ensure it is straight.
-Drop the left fire grate in to check if positioned nicely.
+Position the left fire grate in place to check if the sleeve is positioned centrally.

 Plug In and Clean Up